mattiamerzi/vs.remote/README.md

 Now, if you need to differentiate the filesystem permissions based on the session, you have to dig a bit more.
 The entry point for implementing this feature is the `IVsRemoteFileSystemProvider` interface.

-As previously stated, the FromPath method takes the auth_token as second parameter; in the provided implementations, this parameter is ignored.
+As previously stated, the `FromPath` method takes the `auth_token` as second parameter; in the provided implementations, this parameter is ignored.

-If, for example, you want to provide a read-only and a read-write version of the very same filesystem, based on the requesting user, you might check the auth_token, verify if that token is owned by a user that has read-only or read-write permissions, and return the filesystem object accordingly.
+If, for example, you want to provide a read-only and a read-write version of the very same filesystem, based on the requesting user, you might check the `auth_token`, verify if that token is owned by a user that has read-only or read-write permissions, and return the filesystem object accordingly.